farmera/sare_grant/spectral_indices.md

 The percent reflectance of any feature (i.e. water, sand, sugarcane) on the ground may be plotted in a “spectral response curve” as a __spectral signature__.
 Differences among spectral signatures can be used to analyze and classify remotely sensed objects.

-The spectral signature of sugarcane generally follows that of any other leafy green plant - it absorbs 60-85 percent of the incident light minus the green band (most of this is reflected away, hence leaves appear green) and minus most of the NIR light.
+As discussed in [Section 2](how_plants_see.md), the spectral signature of sugarcane generally follows that of any other leafy green plant - it absorbs 60-85 percent of the incident light minus the green band (most of this is reflected away, hence leaves appear green) and minus most of the NIR light.

 ![](img/sequoia-specs.png)
 ###### Figure 2.
 The spectral reflectance characteristics of healthy versus stressed sugarcane.